MAIRÉE URAN BIDEGAIN

 Public International Law

 Mairée Uran Bidegain is an independent arbitrator and public international law consultant with two decades of experience in international dispute resolution.
+She has participated in over 25 investment arbitrations in Spanish, English and French.
 She has worked across public and private sectors, international arbitral institutions, and academia, spanning France, the United States, and Latin America.
-Fluent in English, Spanish, and French, she was appointed by the Republic of Colombia to the ICSID Panel of Arbitrators for the 2024–2030 term, in recognition of her expertise.
+In recognition of her expertise, she was appointed by the Republic of Colombia to the ICSID Panel of Arbitrators for the 2024–2030 term.

 A Colombian, Uruguayan and French national, throughout her career, Mairée has served in various roles in the field of dispute resolution, including as arbitrator, counsel and secretary of arbitral tribunals, annulment committees and conciliation commissions.